Justice for Shadi Khoury and all Palestinian children

 Palestinian children should be in school and safely at home with their families, not shackled in an abusive military detention system.

-AFSC calls for the immediate release of Shadi and all Palestinian children held in Israeli military detention.
+AFSC calls for the charges against Shadi be dropped and the release of all Palestinian children held in Israeli military detention.
 Our hope is that Shadi’s case will call attention to the need to end the systematic abuse of Palestinian children’s rights in Israel’s military court and detention system.

 This system is a mechanism used to enforce Israel’s occupation and apartheid policies.
 Shadi’s release and accountability for military court abuses is not enough.
+“Children’s rights are violated every day in Palestine, without accountability and with utter disregard for all international conventions and legal protections,” said Shadi’s mother Rania.
 The U.S. and other international actors must also hold Israel accountable for its systematic abuses of Palestinian rights.
-True accountability will be demonstrated when all military and other aid is cut, the occupation ends, and Palestinian rights are respected.
+True accountability will be demonstrated when all U.S. military and other aid enabling Israeli military occupation and genocide ends, and Palestinian rights to freedom and dignity are respected.

 ###